(Originally Published on 7/27/2017- Most recent update on 10/21/2017)

 Again, this is based on the rankings of 33 medieval historians who had submitted their lists as of October 21, 2017.
 In cases where historians submitted two lists, one for the impact of books on the field and another for personal impact (see Cecilia Gaposchkin‘s contribution), I only included those considering the impact on the field.
 If someone submitted more than 10 choices (See Andrew D. Buck’s list), I only used the first 10 choices.
 If anyone notices any counting errors, please email me at firstname.lastname@example.org and I will update immediately.

 N.B.
-As additional contributors submit their rankings in the future, I will periodically update and reissue this list.
+If additional contributors submit their rankings in the future, I will periodically update and reissue this list.
 This is an ongoing project.